How to Start a Blog with Squarespace (2019)

 You can add tags or categories.

 These are good for organizing your posts.
-I recommend at least adding categories so you can organize your blog.
-Tags are good for some situations but definitely not necessary.
+I recommend adding categories so you can organize your blog.
+Tags are good for SEO, but not necessary, and you can leave them blank.

 You can toggle comments on or off

 This is entirely up to you!
-You can change these for each individual post, and you can also turn them on or off site-wide in your settings.
+You can change these for each individual post, and you can also turn them on or off site-wide in your regular Squarespace settings (settings > blogging > comments settings)

 There is a spot to add a Thumbnail Image

 This is important and you’ll want to add a Thumbnail Image for each post.
-These show on your blog page and wherever else you display your blog around your site.
+These show on your blog page and wherever else you display your blog around your site or even social media.

 The Post URL

 I recommend writing your own Post Url.
 It’s good to keep these down to a few words.
-For example you can see the different in this post between the Blog Title and the Post URL.
+For example, you can see the difference in this post between the Blog Title and the Post URL.
 The Post URL is a more simplified version.
-You don’t have to change this, but it is good for SEO.

 You should always write a blog excerpt.
-This can be used alongside your thumbnail image for a breif overview of what the post is about.
-But even if you don’t display your excerpt anywhere on your site (I don’t!) you should still write them because they are good for SEO and they show up under your posts in search engines like Google.
+This can be used alongside your thumbnail image for a brief overview of what the post is about.
+But even if you don’t display your excerpt anywhere on your site (I don’t!) you should still write them because they are good for SEO!

 Those are all of the main things I look at when adding a blog post.
-I don’t generally use Location or Social (in the top panel).
-If you do have a physical address for your store you can add it there if you want to.
-And I do recommend sharing your posts on Social so you can use this option if you want, but I personally share mine manually, not through this automatic option.
+I don’t generally change any settings under Social, Share or Location (in the top panel) but you should definitely check these so you are familiar with them.
+I do recommend sharing your posts on Social so you can use this “social” option if you want, but I personally share mine manually, not through this automatic push option.
+And if you do have a physical address for your store you can add it under Location, though I suspect most people reading this post won’t have a physical store!

 Designing Your posts